AymenSakouhi/my-neovim-setup/readme.md

 `ds"` to delete surrounding double quote or if u replace " with `t` u will delete surrounding tag

 `cs"` to change surrounding character with whatever u want, in this case with quotes

+`"ay + command` will give u possibility to yank whatever u gave to register a